dinhphi2205/invoices_rn/README.md

 yarn
 ```

-copy .env.example to .env and add client key/secret
+then copy .env.example to .env and add client key/secret

 ## Step 1: Start Metro